Our contribution to reducing infection risks

 get muddy.
 Beware nails and ash in the area where we had our bonfire.)

-• You are also free to open doors, windows and roof windows, to maximise ventilation.
+• You can open doors, windows and roof windows, to maximise ventilation.
 But please turn the heating off

 if you do this.